Mellanox/libvma/README.txt

 Disabled by default (enabling causing a slight performance degradation of ~50-100 nano sec per half round trip)

+VMA_RX_SW_CSUM
+Enable/Disable software checksum validation for receive IP and TCP/UDP packets.
+Software checksum validation will be compute (if enabled) only if HW checksum validation failed.
+Use value of 0 to disable.
+Use value of 1 for enable.
+Enabled by default (should cause a performance degradation if HW checksum validation is not supported)

 VMA_EXCEPTION_HANDLING
 Mode for handling missing support or error cases in Socket API or functionality by VMA.
 Useful for quickly identifying VMA unsupported Socket API or features